Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

 If you want to set more great appointments, then understanding what your goal actually is with the call is really important.
 Your goal is simply to set an appointment for a proper discovery conversation or, as I call it, disqualification conversation.
 That’s it.

-The goal is not to educate the prospect; it’s not to become best friends with the prospect; it’s not to connect with the prospect on a deeply personal level.
+The goal for your initial conversation is not to educate the prospect; it’s not to become best friends with the prospect; it’s not to connect with the prospect on a deeply personal level.
 It’s simply to schedule an appointment.
 Knowing your goal will help streamline the script and the entire process for the call.

 9. Be willing to piss people off.